Maintaining your home

 In its most basic definition, a home is an assembly of materials that enclose a weatherproof space for human living.
 Of course, your home is about much more than that.
 Home becomes the context of our humanity.
 It is the loom on which we weave our lives.
 The home itself may just be a structure or shelter, but the location, design and execution of that assembly and the atmosphere within it brings individual meaning and quality of life to those of us who live in them.

-There are many things a home could be but at core it should be a safe place for the self.
-A place where an individual can feel nurtured and come alive.
-This manual may not be able to help with your current feelings about, or attachment to, a particular place, but it will certainly help you have a better place, no matter how attached you may feel.
+There are many things a home could be, but at core it should be a safe place for the self.
+A place where an individual or family can feel nurtured and come alive.
+This manual may not be able to help with your current feelings about, or attachment to, a particular home, but it will certainly help you have a better home.
+When your home is in good shape it is safer and more enjoyable.
+It becomes the refuge it was meant to be.

-This Home Preservation Manual is a guide to help you become a better homeowner.
+Homepreservationmanual.com is a guide to help you with maintaining your home so you can become a better homeowner.
 If you own a home already, you know that getting there was not easy.
 You likely had to work very hard, save diligently and make huge sacrifices and efforts to find and purchase just the right one.
 So, congratulations on your accomplishment.
 Bravo!!

 Unfortunately, the work doesn’t end with the purchase of the home.
 Instead, that is when the role of homeownership really begins.
 If you wish to be a good one, and you should, then this Manual is for you.

 The goal of this Manual is to help everyone be better homeowners.
-It should, if followed, help you and your family receive maximum enjoyment from living in the home, while also securing the highest possible financial returns from your investment in it.
+The information found here should, if followed, help you and your family receive maximum enjoyment from living in the home, while also securing the highest possible financial returns from your investment in it.
 Now isn’t that what homeownership is all about?

-So again, this website is for you.
-It can provide the information you need to help you take better care of your home and in the process help you have more fun, spend less money and secure a nice return on your investment.
+So again, if you own a home, this website is for you.
+It provides the information needed to help you with maintaining your home and in the process you can have more fun, spend less money and secure a nice return on your investment.

 Gathering all this information together and keeping it current is a lot of work.
 But it is also a lot of fun.
 I have been using this information successfully in my Home Preservation business for years.
-Since taking care of my customers homes on a daily basis keeps me busy, I have been a bit slow to get this site up and running.
-My apologies.
+Taking care of my client homes on a daily basis keeps me busy, so work on this site is a part-time endeavor.
+Still I try hard to update it regularly.

-Because I do this website mostly myself, with no proof readers or editors, you will likely find typos, misspellings and possibly even dreaded grammatical errors.
-Since I am human, and this is a learning process, you may also find factual errors.
-If you do, I will appreciate your kindly letting me know so I can make the corrections and possibly learn something in the process.
+I do this website mostly myself.
+I have no proof readers or editors and you will likely find typos, misspellings and possibly even dreaded grammatical errors.
+Also since I am human and fallible you may also find factual errors.
+So if you find errors kindly let me know so I can make the corrections and possibly learn something in the process.

 You should also know that in many ways this site is a work of fiction.
 Some of what you will find here is my opinion and not necessarily fact.
 I will try to stay clear of both politics and religion.
 My sincere hope is that this mix of accumulated experience and opinion will be fun and engaging enough that you will want to come back whenever you need help with being a better homeowner.

-For many years I have helped people take better care of their homes through my business HPS Palo Alto Inc. Home Preservation Services.
-HPS was started specifically to help people take better care of their home.
-I developed a system to deliver the critical maintenance services that are described in this website, to homeowners who could not perform them on their own.
+I founded my business HPS Palo Alto Inc. Home Preservation Services to help people take better care of their home.
+I developed a system to deliver the critical services for maintaining your home to homeowners who could not perform them on their own.
 To accomplish this as a business, HPS adopted the philosophy of prevention, and then created a systematic approach to performing the actual work.
 This system has proven successful now for hundreds of homes and their homeowners in our area.
 If followed it can do the same for you.

 HPS operates in the surrounding area of Los Altos and Palo Alto, California.
 This is the very heart of Silicon Valley.
 I believe our clients are some of the very brightest and most ambitious people on the planet.
 They know value and demand quality.
 They mostly come to us already knowing that their home is an enormous asset that should be taken care of properly.
 More importantly, HPS clients are also keenly aware that their time is valuable and limited.
 Our clients are experts and specialists in their own fields but most have neither tools or skills to home maintenance properly themselves.
 Outsourcing it to a qualified professional service provider like HPS makes sense.